Master of Science in Business Analytics, Master's

 Withdrawal after 5th class: No refund

-Based at DeSales University in the Lehigh Valley in eastern Pennsylvania, the Center for Data Analytics (CDA) provides education and training, inclusive outreach, and applied projects for our stakeholder organizations.
+Based at DeSales University in the Lehigh Valley in eastern Pennsylvania, the Center for Data Analytics and Applied AI provides education and training, inclusive outreach, and applied projects for our stakeholder organizations.

 We prepare people for jobs as business analysts, data analysts, and data scientists — some of the most sought after careers in the US and abroad with high starting salaries.